rainjs/rainjs/_sources/getting_started/configuration.txt

 - identity - an Object used to set the :doc:`IdentityProvider </server/api/IdentityProvider>`
   implementation.
 It has a ``provider`` key that represents the path to the implementation module.

+- cookieSecret - a String that is used to sign the cookies.

+- cookieMaxAge - the number of seconds after which to expire the session cookie if no new requests are done by the user.
+The cookie is removed when the browser is closed if this value isn't specified.

 .......
 Example
 .......